via Imago

 Credits: Imago

 Raiola wasted no time making his mark in Lincoln.
-He completed over 67 percent of his passes for 2,819 yards and 13 touchdowns.
-This was the most passing yards and the highest completion percentage ever by a Nebraska freshman.
-Those numbers ranked him first among all FBS freshmen and 14th nationally in completion percentage.
-Raiola capped off the year by leading Nebraska to a Pinstripe Bowl win over Boston College, becoming the first true freshman quarterback in program history to win a bowl game.
-However, Raiola’s campaign was neither pristine nor untainted.
+He completed over 67.1% of his passes for 2,819 yards and 13 touchdowns (the most passing yards and the highest completion percentage ever by a Nebraska freshman).
+Additionally, these numbers ranked him first among all FBS freshmen and 14th nationally in completion percentage.
+Raiola also capped off the year by leading Nebraska to a Pinstripe Bowl win over Boston College (20-15); their first bowl win since 2015.
+However, the quarterback’s campaign was neither pristine nor untainted.
 There were significant troubles.

 College football analyst Josh Pate placed him sixth in his 2025 quarterback rankings—a sweet spot but with many caveats.
-While the young chap boasts an impressive 13 touchdowns, there are also 11 interceptions.
+While the young player boasts an impressive 13 touchdowns, there are also 11 interceptions.
 Pate particularly emphasized this trouble, “Dylan Raiola at Nebraska — cut down on the turnovers.
-It’s my request, if he’s watching.
-If Matt Rhule is watching, and there’s a, you know, there’s a portion of the playbook where you cut down on the turnovers at the quarterback position — well, then I’ll be too low on Dylan Raiola.
+It’s my request if he’s watching.
+If Matt Rhule is watching, and there’s a…there’s a portion of the playbook where you cut down on the turnovers at the quarterback position—well, then I’ll be too low on Dylan Raiola.
 That’s why he’s down at six right now.”

 ADVERTISEMENT